AILING HITLER SACKS PERSONAL PHYSICIAN

 Shortly after the July 1944 attempt on Adolf Hitler’s life, an adjutant of the Chief of the General Staff of the Army remarked that the 55-year-old Hitler had the “posture of an old man.”
 On September 24, 1944, Dr. Theodor Morell, the Fuehrer’s loyal, long-serving physician, noted in his daily calendar that “Patient A” was suffering from heart trouble, stomach aches, and a sore throat.
 Morell had first met “Patient A” during a party at Hitler’s Alpine retreat, the Berghof, and told the German leader that he could cure him within a year of some of the maladies that plagued him.
 Morell prescribed various commercial preparations, including a combination of vitamins and E. coli bacteria.
 Hitler seemed to recover and Morell eventually became a member of Hitler’s de facto family circle as well as a member on his team of personal physicians.

-On this date in 1944 Hitler sacked Morell’s rival, Dr. Karl Brandt, Reich Commissar for Health and Sanitation and for a time the leading medical authority in the Nazi regime.
+On this date, October 10, 1944, Hitler sacked Morell’s rival, Dr. Karl Brandt, Reich Commissar for Health and Sanitation and for a time the leading medical authority in the Nazi regime.
 Brandt had become convinced that the pills Morell prescribed for the Fuehrer were actually poisoning him.
 Others in Hitler’s inner circle also viewed the good doctor with suspicion, and Morell became the butt of numerous jokes outside of Hitler’s earshot.
 Luftwaffe chief and Reich Marshall Hermann Goering called Morell “Mr. Reich Injection Master,” “Herr Reichspritzenmeister.”
-Armaments Minister Albert Speer, one of Hitler’s closest associates, called Morell “a bit of a screwball.”
+Armaments Minister Albert Speer (pronounced “spare”), one of Hitler’s closest associates, called Morell “a bit of a screwball.”
 Hitler, however, chose to view negative comments about Morell as a conspiracy.
 Between 1941 and 1945, Hitler consumed up to 88 different substances, among them opiates, cocaine, barbiturates, methamphetamines, laxatives, tonics, glucose, and useless hormones.

 By the time of the Normandy invasion in France (Operation Overlord) in June 1944, Hitler’s sleep disorder and daytime somnolence—common in people with Parkinson’s disease—had noticeably affected his decision-making faculties and allegedly contributed to the slow response of Axis forces in counterattacking Allied beachhead landings.
-In the month Hitler died, April 1945, Morell was treating Hitler with two belladonna-based drugs, the treatment of choice at that time for tremors.
-Interned by the Allies after the war, Morell, unlike Brandt, was never charged with any war crimes.
+In the month Hitler died, April 1945, Morell recorded treating Hitler with 2 belladonna-based drugs, the treatment of choice at that time for Hitler’s violent hand tremors (Haendezittern) and Parkinson’s (Schuettellaehmung)—2 disorders Morell had tentatively diagnosed in his patient.
+Interned and interrogated by U.S. military authorities after the war, Morell, unlike Brandt, was never charged with any war crimes.
+Escaping Brandt’s fate, Morell died from obesity-related health issues in a Bavarian hospital in 1948.

 Hitler’s Personal Physicians: Theodor Morell and Karl Brandt, Chief of the Nazi Euthanasia Program (T-4)